Pycatchown/writeUps/FCSC2020/rootkitty/README.md

 f = open(payload, "w+").close()
 ```

-All we'll have to once we have load the guest, is to get the address of ecsc_end and sys_exit.
+All we'll have to do once we have load the guest, is to get the address of ecsc_end and sys_exit.

 Guest: